icinganalysis/icinganalysis.github.io/content/U of Michigan Icing.md

 This constituted the best [Icing Design Manual]({filename}Design%20Manuals.md) available at the time.

+### A precursor

+"Modern Icing Technology" [^2] is the output of a prior seminar on icing information.
+It is almost an outline or draft for the later Airplane Icing Information course.

+>FOREWORD
+These notes are the outgrowth of a seminar on icing information given at the University of Michigan in the Fall of 1951.
+They are intended to be useful to the persons interested in entering the icing field who require a single source where either basic information or suitable references may be found.
+>
+>This first edition was rather hurriedly put together for use in a seconds seminar in February, 1952.
+Corrections and suggested additions will be most welcome.

+For being "rather hurriedly put together", this is an extensive resource (153 pages).

+>TABLE OF CONTENTS
+>I   AN INTRODUCTION TO THE ICING PROBLEM
+II  TRAJECTORIES OF WATER DROPS AROUND STREAMLINED BODIES
+III REMOVING THE ICE
+IV  THE ENERGY TRANSFERS AT AN ICING SURFACE (Analysis of the Separate Modes of Energy Transfer)
+V   THE ENERGY TRANSFERS AT AN ICING SURFACE (The Complete Energy Balance and Some Applications) VI  THE DESIGN OF A CONTINUOUSLY ANTI-ICED AIR-HEATED WING
+VII INTERMITTENT HEATING
+VIII METEOROLOGICAL CONDITIONS FOR DESIGN

+This was the most comprehensive airplane icing education (other than reading every NACA publication on the topic) available in 1952.

+Apparently, all sections were presented by Tribus.

+See [Design Manuals]({filename}Design%20Manuals.md) for more information.

 ### The printed course lectures

 The print copy that I borrowed through inter-library loan